 This course more fully explores the pathophysiology of selected human diseases across the lifespan based on global, national, and local health data.
-Clinical reasoning and judgment will be promoted through examination of correlation of disease, symptomology, and pharmacology therapy and cost-effective quality care.
-Concepts of pharmacology and evidence-based drug therapy are integrated.
+Clinical reasoning and judgment will be promoted through examination of correlation of disease, symptomology, and pharmacology.

 NUR 3330 - Health Assessment (3)